Lucky Plants for Home as per Vastu

 5.)
 Money plant (Epipremnum aureae):

 The money plant, also known as Pothos is a very common houseplant.
-This plant is in the family Araceae shared by philodendrons, anthuriums, and alocasias.
-It is native to the Polynesian islands of French society but is an invasive species in most temperate tropical ecosystems because of its fast-spreading abilities.
-The legend of Epipremnum is similar to that of the money tree, because of the ease of its propagation, this plant can be sold to earn money, hence the name money plant.
+Plants in the family Araceae include philodendrons, anthuriums, and alocasias, among others.
+It is native to the Polynesian islands of French society.
+The legend of Epipremnum is similar to that of the money tree, because of the ease of its propagation.
+This plant can be sold to earn money, hence the name money plant.
 It is said to be a bringer of good luck and positivity by increasing liveliness in closed spaces.
+This auspicious plant for home according to Vastu .